vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 export GOARCH=amd64
 ```
 :::note

-The previous step assumes that you are building on linux/amd64.
 A full list of compatible GOOS/GOARCH pairs is available when running the following command, make sure to use the one required for your system:
 ```
 go tool dist list
 ```